Attic Mold Removal: Do You Need a Professional?

-For the same reasons that we need exhaust fans in bathrooms and kitchens, we need them to keep the warm moisture filled air from rising to the attic level.
-It is particularly important to ensure that exhaust fans and dryer vents are getting the air outside of the home.
+For the same reasons that we need exhaust fans in bathrooms and kitchens (which often have a higher humidity level), we need them to keep the warm moisture-filled air from rising to the attic level.
+It is imperative to ensure that exhaust fans and dryer vents are getting the air outside the home.

 Attic Mold Removal Methods

-When it comes to attic mold removal, it is important to find the root cause of the mold.
+When it comes to attic mold removal, it is crucial to find the root cause of the mold.
 Is it improper ventilation?
 A leaky roof?
 Something else?

 Some companies offer attic mold removal treatments.
-These offers may sound good and easy.
-Treatment options range from wire brushing and dry ice blasting to HEPA vacuuming and chemical sprays.
+These options may sound great and easy.
+Treatment options include wire brushing and dry ice blasting, HEPA vacuuming, and chemical sprays.

 DIY Attic Mold Removal

 Essential Oils – Using oils such as Tea Tree oil or Grapefruit Seed Oil are natural remedies to kill existing mold growth.
-Adding in a few drops of the oil into a spray bottle with water can be effective in not only killing mold, but also in preventing re-growth.
+Adding a few drops of the oil into a spray bottle with water can be effective in killing mold and preventing re-growth.

 Vinegar – Many people have asked, "does vinegar kill mold?"
 It does because it is another natural antimicrobial cleaning agent.
 Mixing a solution of half white vinegar – half water into a spray bottle can be effective in killing mold and can prevent it from coming back.

 Ethanol Alcohol – That’s right, bottom-shelf vodka is a DIY remedy to get rid of mold.
-Congener is a natural byproduct created during the fermentation process of vodka and it is lethal to mold and other fungi.
-This can be put into a spray bottle as well to effectively kill existing mold growth.
+Congener is a natural byproduct created during the fermentation process of vodka, and it is lethal to mold and other fungi.
+You can effectively put this into a spray bottle to kill existing mold growth.
 This method cannot guarantee that mold won’t come back.

 Bleach – Does bleach kill mold?
 A mixture of bleach and water is commonly used as a cleaning product in many homes.
-This mixture can be used to kill mold; however, it cannot prevent it from coming back.
+You can use this mixture to kill the mold; however, it cannot prevent it from coming back.

 Professional Attic Mold Removal

-If the root cause is a leaky roof, then a DIY is just a quick fix and the mold will likely return until the roof issue is fixed.
+Most importantly, a professional should be called in if serious issues are causing the mold, like poor ventilation, excess moisture, or leaky roofs.
+If the root cause is a leaky roof, then a DIY is just a quick fix, and the mold will likely return until the roof issue is fixed.

 Tips to Prevent Attic Mold

-- Check the attic for moisture or musty odors periodically.
-If either are detected, locate the issue right away to get a mold remediation plan in place.
+- Check the attic for moisture problems or musty odors periodically.
+If either is detected, locate the issue immediately to get a mold remediation plan in place.

-- Make sure all exhaust fans and vents are working properly (bathroom and kitchen fans, dryer vents)
+- Make sure all exhaust fans and vents can properly ventilate (bathroom and kitchen fans, dryer vents)

-- Make sure the attic vents are not blocked by insulation or other items in the attic
+- Ensure the attic vents are not blocked by insulation or other items in the attic.

 - Install an attic fan to help keep moisture levels down